-Frege and Russell believed that written in the proper formal language, all statements of mathematics could be reduced to statements of logic.
+Frege and Russell believed that written in the proper formal language, all statements of mathematics could be reduced to logical truths.

 The claim that mathematics is just a more complex form of logic has become known as logicism.
 Logicism was widely proclaimed to be a failure, since mathematics requires non-logical axioms.

-Normally, we extend logical systems to mathematical ones by including one more element to the language, $\in$ , standing for set inclusion, and axioms governing set theory.
+Normally, we extend logical systems to mathematical ones by including one more element to the language, \in , standing for set inclusion, and axioms governing set theory.